FAQ

 You should select a project on the project list page and select the Schema tab, where you can change the project, add and remove entities, and rebuild the project.

-How can I deploy the Flatlogic project?
+14. How can I customize the components or pages?

-How can tables relate to each other?
+16. How can tables relate to each other?

 Tables can relate to each other by columns with types: Relation (one) and Relation(many).